 the balance between generic and specific to be struck in the instance, where the

-div elements, for example) can be
+same things (p or div elements, for example) can be

 differentiated by different class assignments.
 Descriptive semantics are provided

 data by this mechanism probably more often than by providing content-oriented elements

 schema, if only because tables are so often peculiar or one-of-a-kind that it is the

 Nor does this have to mean any loss of control or normalization, since we have learned

 validate constraints on attribute assignments, using means such as Schematron.
 On

 contrary, it means that we can assert levels of validity: a basic level of schema

 can be supplemented by a profile validation that is defined locally and peculiarly

 for only a